 There you have it.

 Giving your employees tasks won’t cut it.
 Employees want to be involved.
-But in order to contribute, they need to know where the company is headed.
+But to contribute, they need to know where the company is headed.
 Every task, even the seemingly futile ones, gets meaning when it’s part of a bigger goal.
 Make your employees part of the bigger picture.
 It’ll make them happier, will give them direction and add meaning to their work.
-That’s why you should involve your employees in your long-term plans and in your mission.
+That’s why you should involve your employees in your long-term plans and your mission.

 Nowadays, employees expect an employer to offer more than just a stable income.
 They are looking at the values a company carries across, the office culture and meaning the work offers them as employees.
 They want to be part of an organization that matches their personality.
 But how can you achieve this?

 The best way to achieve the previous point is to involve your employees.
 Like I mentioned in a previous blog, defining company values should be a family affair.
 You want every member of your team to buy in, right?
 Involve your employees when you define your values.
-Let them define values not only on what you want your company to be, but also on what impact the employees want to have on your customers and society as a whole.
+Let them define values not only on what you want your company to be but also on what impact the employees want to have on your customers and society as a whole.
 You’ll establish a sense of commitment and ownership, and consequently engagement at work.

 But you need to be transparent and honest on an even more basic level.
 Allow them to be honest towards you, and reciprocate their feedback with honest and constructive communication.
 Be clear in what you expect on a day-to-day basis and allow them to chime in without any inhibition.
 This will only make you more trustworthy as an employer, more reliable to your employees and increase employee engagement and retention.